- Your Government

 - Ready Website - Prepare.
 Plan.
 Stay Informed.
 (Available in multiple languages)

 - American Academy of Pediatrics: Children and Disasters

 The Washtenaw County Health Department is responsible for protecting your health in the event of an infectious disease outbreak.
 Such an outbreak could happen naturally, or as the result of bioterrorism.
 Understand the potential threats and how to protect yourself.

 Are you willing to help during a health emergency?
 General and medical volunteers will be needed.
 Learn more about becoming a volunteer on our Volunteer in an Emergency page.

 Learn about the Health Emergency Response Coalition.

 Want more information about Washtenaw County's preparedness activities?
 Or to request a presentation or educational materials contact Kimberly Collom our Emergency Preparedness Manager.

 In an emergency, help may not reach everyone quickly.
 Be prepared.
 Have a plan and supplies.

 Dispense Medicines in an Emergency

 If a disease outbreak required dispensing medicines to the entire population, would your clients, residents or employees be able to access a public dispensing site?
 Or would they be better served if you organization provided emergency dispensing services?
 Learn more about protecting your employees or clients and keeping your business running during a health crisis.
-Contact Cindra James for more information.
+Contact Kimberly Collom for more information.